bahmutov/cypress-workshop-basics/slides/intro/PITCHME.md

 - running E2E tests on CI
 - retry-ability and flake-free tests
 - custom commands
-- - any questions
+  - any questions

 ---

 ## Time 🕰

-- total workshop duration 4x 2+ hours
+- total workshop duration 6-10 hours
 - short breaks after each hour
-- time for questions at the end of each day
+- time for questions during the workshop and after each section

 +++